Sections on this page:

 Title: Food Security in the Kenai PeninsulaTeam Members: Loring, Gerlach, Harrison Description: This project engages in a combination of surveys, in-depth interviews, and community workshops, to examine the role of local seafood in the food security of Kenai Peninsula (KP) communities.
 This work is in partnership with local community organizations including Kachemak Bay Research Reserve (KBRR) and the Southern Kenai Peninsula Communities Project.
 We identified the need for this research during a food security workshop held in Homer in 2011 by KBRR’s Coastal Training Program.
 The outcomes of this work will contribute toward more effective community planning for a more resilient region, and will offer insights for addressing food insecurity challenges across the state.
 The details regarding why consumers can or cannot procure local seafoods, and why local fishers can or cannot make a living providing fish to local markets, will be invaluable to a collaborative process of identifying solutions for improving the local food system.
 View our report here.

-FundingFunding for WERC-HD and its projects has been generously provided by: the National Oceanic and Atmospheric Administration (NOAA), and the Institute of Northern Engineering at UAF.
-Funding for WERC-HD and its projects has been generously provided by: the National Oceanic and Atmospheric Administration (NOAA), and the Institute of Northern Engineering at UAF.
+FundingFunding for WERC-HD and its projects has been generously provided by: the National Science Foundation Arctic SEES (Science, Engineering, and Education for Sustainability) program, the National Oceanic and Atmospheric Administration (NOAA), and the Institute of Northern Engineering at UAF.

 - Loring, P.A., Gerlach, S.C., and Hannah L. Harrison.
 2012.
 Food Security on the Kenai Peninsula, Alaska: A Report on Local Seafood Use, Consumer Preferences, and Community Needs.
 WERC-HD Occasional Publications Series No. 1.
 Fairbanks, AK: Water and Environmental Research Center and the Center for Cross Cultural Studies.
 Available here.